Miami Marlins at San Francisco Giants game preview

 Watch the Miami Marlins on FOX Sports Florida

-Moore has won only once in his past nine starts dating back to May 13.
-He is, however, coming off a strong performance in San Francisco’s 2-1 victory at Pittsburgh on Saturday.
-He allowed one run on four hits in 5 2/3 innings of a no-decision.
+The Marlins banged out 16 hits in the game, including 12 against Giants starter Matt Moore in 3 1/3 innings.

-Moore has a 3.77 ERA at home this season, as opposed to a 7.61 mark on the road.
+History says that’s not likely to happen against Samardzija, who beat the Marlins both times he saw them last season, allowing one run and nine hits in 13 1/3 innings.

-He is 2-1 with a 3.48 ERA in five career starts against the Marlins.
+He has gone 5-1 with a 3.43 ERA in 17 games, including eight starts, against the Marlins in his career.

-Before Moore starts his warmups, the Giants will be examining Johnny Cueto, who had to be scratched from his scheduled start Thursday at Detroit because of dizziness.
+Samardzija will take the mound on a two-game winning streak, having beaten Colorado and Pittsburgh in his last two starts.

-With the team coming off a 4-2 trip and seeking to go into the All-Star break on a positive note, Giants manager Bruce Bochy indicated Thursday he would like to get his top healthy pitcher another start this weekend.
+He hasn’t been beaten since suffering his ninth loss on June 16, having allowed seven runs and 18 hits in 19 1/3 innings during that stretch.

 FOX Sports Go